Braining Ch. 01byTexRiffraff©

-Terese was a tall willowy blonde with a movie star face.
-Terese had been the first girl in elementary school to develop a figure, and all through the 6th grade, especially when they were studying astronomy, the guys, in stealthy whispers, would refer to her "heavenly body," while having no idea what they would do with it if she would let them.
-When they hit high school, Brian had been interested in her for a short while, and ever since then she had made it clear that she liked him a lot.
-But she wasn't the sharpest knife in the drawer, and when he was with her, he struggled to find things to talk about.
+Terese was a tall blonde with a movie star face.
+She had been the first girl in elementary school to develop a figure.
+All through the 6th grade, especially when they were studying astronomy, the guys, in stealthy whispers, would refer to her "heavenly body," while having no idea what they would actually do with it if she let them.
+When they hit high school, Brian was interested in her for a short while.
+Ever since then she had made it clear that she liked him a lot.
+She wasn't the sharpest knife in the drawer, though, and when he was with her, he struggled to find things to talk about.

 Jennifer was an olive-skinned brunette, with the most spectacular body of the bunch.
 Brian had never made a move on her, because she and his friend Phil, the keyboard player in the band, had been together since the 9th grade.
 Jenn's body was so spectacular that occasionally he would still +brain her skirt up, or cause a button or two to come open on her blouse.
 He had confirmed that she had a spectacular ass, a wonderfully exotic taste in underwear, and that it would be worth the effort to further check out her breasts.

 Megann was the only girl who didn't go back to the 1st grade with Brian and the others.
 She had the reddest hair Brian had ever seen, and sparkling green eyes, that always seemed to be enjoying a secret that she might or might not tell you.
 Brian didn't fully think of her as a "real" girl, because she had been such a tomboy when they were younger.
 When the other girls had been busy playing hopscotch or serving tea to their dolls, she had played sports with the guys, and could throw, catch, and hit a baseball, sink 90% of her free throws, and throw a spiral farther than most boys.
 However, once her body started to bloom, she had become quite a spectacular creature.